zamanianlab/ZamanianLabDocs/conda.rst

 To demonstrate the utility of the conda virtual environment, first deactivate the ``test_environment`` with ``source deactivate test_environment``.
 Then repeat the commands ``python`` and ``>>> import numpy as np``.
-If done correctly, you will see that numpy isn't available outside of the environment.
+If done correctly, you will see that numpy isn't available outside of the ``test_environment``.
 This way you can keep your base environment clean from unnecessary packages, and you can make sure the packages within a given environment aren't updated unless you explicitly make it so.